Beaches in the North East

 The North East is blessed with some of the most untouched coastal areas on the British mainland.
 A short drive from the region’s biggest cities takes you to a different world, often after just an hour on the road.

 A diverse region made up of rugged coastline, each county we proudly feature brings their own tasty ingredients to the table.
 At England’s northernmost reaches, beaches stretch untouched for miles, with Northumberland taking the crown of the country’s most spacious county.
 As you head south, the densely populated Tyneside gives way to cool Yorkshire, home to many of the beaches on this list.
 The scenery doesn’t stop in Lincolnshire either, where rural roads take you to coastal gems.
-On this list, household names tie in with undeveloped rural stowaways to bring you a variety of experiences.
-Here is your quintessential guide to beaches in the North East.
+Household names tie in with undeveloped rural stowaways to bring you a variety of experiences.
+Here is your quintessential guide to beaches in the North East, and if you fancy seeing the cream of the crop, check out our list of the best beaches in the North East.